ESA-eodashboards/eodashboard-client/about.md

 Each story draws on a curated set of indicators derived from Earth observation data, providing context and evidence for real-world phenomena.
 For those who want to go deeper, the Dashboard enables direct exploration of the underlying datasets, fostering transparency and discovery.

-The platform is built with [open-source software](https://eodash.org) and offers simple and accessible [tools](https://eox-a.github.io/EOxElements/?path=/story/elements-eox-storytelling--markdown-with-editor) to allow community contributions so that anyone can create and publish their own stories using EO Dashboard data.
+The platform is built with [open-source software](https://eodash.org) and offers simple and accessible [tools](https://eox-a.github.io/EOxElements/?path=/story/elements-eox-storytelling--markdown-with-editor) to allow community contributions so that **anyone can create and publish their own stories using EO Dashboard data**.